miguelfagundez/TabLayout/README.md

 }
 ```

-Defining viewpager and tablayout in .xml file:
+Defining viewpager and tablayout in .xml file (separate or together):

 ```
     <androidx.viewpager.widget.ViewPager